When We Disagree

 Israel

-Larry navigates a workplace conflict about Israel.
+Larry Schooler navigates a workplace conflict about Israel.

 Tell us your argument stories!